 Recently, we celebrated Mighty Block’s First Anniversary.
+This is a major milestone in the culture of a startup.
 That was the perfect time to share the final version of our core values to the team, and to remember how we got to this place.
 In this period, the company developed a healthy and strong culture that engages talented people and we want to share it with you through an interview with Franco Breciano, Mighty Block’s founder and CEO.

 How could you describe the philosophy behind Mighty Block Culture?